In February 1892 the San Diego Union reported that Pacific Beach was to have quite an increase in the way of permanent residents:

 Subdivision of Acre Lot 34 into 80 individual lots meant that the ownership and any improvements on each lot was recorded in the city lot books.
 The lot book data shows that from 1908 to 1911 the Ravenscrofts continued to own every lot in the subdivision and that the only improvement, the original ranch house, was valued at $425 and located on lots 17-20 of Block 105, a location at the southwest corner of Law and Lamont streets.
 In 1913, the lot book entry for lots 17-20 in Block 105 no longer showed improvements but instead contained the note ‘Imps on blk 90’, and the lot book entry for Block 90 showed a new improvement valued at $425 for lots 25-27.
 This suggests that the ranch house had been moved across Law Street and down the block to its present location at 1860 Law.

 The lot books also showed that in 1911 three lots on the south side of Block 105, lots 29-31, were sold to Ferdinand Defrenn.
-In November 1911 a building permit was issued to F. Defrenn for a 6-room cottage on Chalcedony Street valued at $1700, the house that is still standing at 1838 Chalcedony.
-In the next few years the Ravenscrofts sold most of the remaining lots on the south side of Block 105 while continuing to own all of Block 90 and the lots on the north side of Block 105, but no other homes were built in the subdivision over the next 30 years.
+In November 1911 a building permit was issued to F. Defrenn for a 6-room cottage on Chalcedony Street valued at $1700 (although that home, at 1838 Chalcedony, was destroyed by fire in 1927).
+In the next few years the Ravenscrofts sold most of the remaining lots on the south side of Block 105 while continuing to own all of Block 90 and the lots on the north side of Block 105.
+The Defrenn’s home on Chalcedony was rebuilt but no other homes were built in the subdivision over the next 30 years.

 Miss Susie Ravenscroft, a 19-year old telephone operator, was married at home in 1911.
 The Evening Tribune reported that the ceremony took place in the front parlor under a canopy of ferns and smilax ‘thick starred with Shasta daisies’.
 The back parlor decorations were of pink roses and ferns.
 Punch was served in the large sun-parlor.
 Several kodaks were produced and there were many pretty groupings on the front lawn of the spacious Ravenscroft grounds.